-The dozen interpretive signs take you through the heart of Petroleum Center, a boom town that lasted just seven years (1866-1873), but saw the creation of many millionaires (and even more bankruptcies), a visit from President Ulysses S. Grant, and was said to be the “Sodom and Gomorrah” of the Oil Region.
+The dozen interpretive signs take you through the heart of Petroleum Centre, a boomtown that lasted just seven years (1866-1873), but saw the creation of many millionaires (and even more bankruptcies), a visit from President Ulysses S. Grant, and was said to be the “Sodom and Gomorrah” of the Oil Region.

 During the life of the town, there were few permanent structures, and buildings were torn down as oil was found.
 In fact, the only evidence of this former town that can still be seen is the front steps of the bank.

 Located just a few hundred yards off Miller Farm Road along a short spur of the Gerard Trail, Miller Falls drops around 15 feet along a scenic stream.
-There is rusting old oil equipment near the waterfall, which makes it even more interesting.
+This is easily one of the most beautiful spots in the park.